Jules De Martino

-Julian "Jules" De Martino (born 16 July 1967) is an English musician and a member of the pop duo The Ting Tings.
+Julian "Jules" De Martino (born 16 July 1967) is an English musician and a member of the indie pop duo the Ting Tings.

 Early life

 De Martino was born in West Ham, the son of Northern Irish mother, Rosemary (née Middleton), and Italian father, Benito De Martino.
 Jules has one older sister, Maria.
 He began playing drums at the age of 13.

 Musical projects

 Babakoto

 When he was 17, De Martino was the drummer and songwriter in a band called Babakoto (the babakoto is a rare lemur from Madagascar), who once played as a backing group for Bros and released a single at the end of 1987 called "Just to Get By", which failed to chart.

 Mojo Pin

 After Babakoto broke up De Martino became the lead singer in another indie band called Mojo Pin, named after the first song on Jeff Buckley's 1994 album Grace.
 Mojo Pin released two singles, "You" in 1995 and "My Imagination" in 1996.